maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 The default options are TODO: confirm the above syntax and the default options!

-## Block paramaters
+## Block parameters

 1. Parameter `state` gives the tree built up from the keys from which the applet should be initialised.
-2. The applet returns up updated state (indentical format: maxima expression) for evaluation by a PRT.
+2. The applet returns up updated state (identical format: maxima expression) for evaluation by a PRT.
 This is linked to an input with parameter `input=`.
-3. `height` and `width` paramaters exist.
+3. `height` and `width` parameters exist.
 TODO: examples/specs.

 ## Random generation of `proof_step` order

-To track which random variants of a question a student sees, and make sure they return to the same varient, we need to perform all randomisation at the Maxima level.
+To track which random variants of a question a student sees, and make sure they return to the same variant, we need to perform all randomisation at the Maxima level.

 You must define steps as Maxima objects using a `proof_steps` list (see the documentation of for [CAS libraries for representing text-based proofs](../Proof/Proof_CAS_library.md)) then you can randomly order the `proof_steps` as follows.